2019 Vendor Risk Management Survey

 - More organisations are moving away from high-risk third-party relationships.

 - High levels of board engagement correlate with best-in-class VRM maturity.

 "A company's reputation established and nurtured for 100 years can suffer severe and lasting damage following just one high-profile cyber attack.
 As a result, it can be difficult for boards to feel fully confident in how they are monitoring cybersecurity risk, both within the organisation and especially among vendors."

-- Scott Laliberte, Managing Director - Security and Privacy Practice Global Leader, Protiviti
+- Scott Laliberte, Managing Director - Security and Privacy Practise Global Leader, Protiviti

 Listen to our on-demand webinar where we discuss the survey results and provide insights into what organisations are doing to protect themselves from third party vendor risk.

-- To varying degrees across all industries, VRM programs are barely able to keep up with the fast pace of change in the external environment.
+- To varying degrees across all industries, VRM programmes are barely able to keep up with the fast pace of change in the external environment.

-- About 40% of survey respondents have fully mature VRM programs, but just under a third have only ad hoc or no significant third-party risk management processes.
+- About 40% of survey respondents have fully mature VRM programmes, but just under a third have only ad hoc or no significant third-party risk management processes.